trevormast/blog/_posts/2016-04-05-sidekiq-status.md

         document.getElementById("blog-status").innerHTML = status;

-        #stops polling when status is complete
+        /stops polling when status is complete/
         if(data['worker_status'] === 'complete'){
           document.getElementById("blog-status").innerHTML = "Complete!"
           clearInterval(intervalID);
         }
     }, dataType: "json"});
-  }, 1000); #polls every 1000ms or 1s
+  }, 1000); /polls every 1000ms or 1s

 {% endhighlight %}

 The above code uses an AJAX call to asynchronously query our JSON route and update the HTML on the page.
 At this stage, all it does is update an h1 tag with the status of the worker (ie: 'waiting', 'working', 'failure', 'complete').
 This doesn't tell the user much information.
-Idealy, we would provide the user with an idea of how long the process will take.
+Ideally, we would provide the user with an idea of how long the process will take.
 Again, SidekiqStatus makes it easy for us with the 'at' method.

 {% highlight ruby %}
 class MyWorker